Downsizing your home for retirement: where to begin

 Aside from that niggling feeling that it might just be time to think about selling up and putting your feet up, there’s a few red flags to look out for:

-- You want to free up some cash: With the kids grown up and living their own independent lives and plenty of free time on your hands, perhaps you want to do a bit of travelling.
-Selling your home and buying a smaller, cheaper one could give you some money to do just that.
+With the kids grown up and living their own independent lives and plenty of free time on your hands, perhaps you want to do a bit of travelling away from your current location.
+Selling your existing home, in your retirement years and buying a small apartment, for example, could give you some extra money to do just that.